dictyBase/RNA-Export/README.md

 RNA-Export
 ==========

-Extract from our Oracle database the RNA data
+Extract from our Oracle database the noncoding RNA data

 ## Description
 RNA data will be extracted from the Oracle database and dump into a flat file that will be further: